Are You Fairly Compensated?

 2010 Security Barometer Results:The latest results are an interesting contrast to what was gathered from this same question in 2010.
 The difference in results tends to indicate that either compensation for some is improving or that practitioners are coming to grips with slow economic growth.

-Next Steps:We operate in an environment where nothing bad happening is a good thing.
-Unfortunately "nothing happening" is not such a good thing when it comes to executive awareness of the security function and resultant compensation.
+Next Steps:In security terms, when nothing negative is happening in an organization, that’s a good thing.
+Unfortunately, "nothing happening" is not such a good thing when it comes to executive awareness of the security function and resultant compensation.

-To optimize your program and its ability to demonstrate business value seek the people who have extensive successful experience at value communication with executives and board members.
+To optimize your program and its ability to demonstrate business value, seek the people who have extensive successful experience at value communication with executives and board members.
 Contact the Security Executive Council at firstname.lastname@example.org.
-There is no obligation and nothing lost in discussing your particular situation with the Council.